wp-plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 1.2.2 =
+* Added: the Debug Log option and page.
+* Changed: the default value of the Prefetch Category Lists option to Off.
+* Fixed: the Japanese localization file name.
+* Disabled: the warining message to occur:  Warning: DOMElement::setAttribute() [domelement.setattribute]: string is not in UTF-8.

 = 1.2.1 - 02/18/2013 =
 * Fixed: a bug that changing unit option values did not take effect when the Proceed button was pressed via the Manage Unit page.